 Lost or found keys should be reported immediately to a residence Service Desk for your safety and the safety of those around you.
 Charges for replacement keys and/or lock changes are billed to your student account.
 Loaning any residence key or swipe card to anyone is prohibited.
 Students are not permitted to copy their residence keys or cards.
 Students who need to sign out their temporary access key or card from one of the Service Desks are subject to sign out costs as outlined on your key card at check in.
 Students who constantly misuse or abuse the sign out process will result in having their privileges being suspended.

 Pets in Residence (Level 2)

 Pets are not allowed in residence (not even as visitors to your residence).
 Non-dangerous fish in aquariums no larger than 5 gallons are permitted.
 If a student chooses to have such a tank, they are responsible for ensuring its maintenance.
 No debris from the tank (including rocks/gravel) may be put down any drain in residence.
-(Please note: Service animals are permitted in residence)
+(Please note: Certified service animals are permitted in residence)

 Removal of Residence Property (Level 1 or 2)